JustTalDevelops/worldcompute/README.md

 ## credits

-special thanks to [T 14Raptor](https://github.com/T14Raptor) for the original worldcompute project, and [Sandertv](https://github.com/Sandertv) for his work on gophertunnel and dragonfly.
+special thanks to [T 14Raptor](https://github.com/T14Raptor) for his help with the original worldcompute project, and [Sandertv](https://github.com/Sandertv) for his work on gophertunnel and dragonfly.